-- Objects of type std::contracts::contract_violation will be passed by const&, not by value, to the contract-violation handler. - Objects of type std::contracts::contract_violation will not be copyable (i.e., the type will have a deleted copy constructor and move assignment operator), nor will they provide any user-facing constructors.
+- Objects of type std::contracts::contract\violation will be passed by const&, not by value, to the contract-violation handler. - Objects of type std::contracts::contract\violation will not be copyable (i.e., the type will have a deleted copy constructor and move assignment operator), nor will they provide any user-facing constructors.
 This restriction will prevent meaningful use of these objects as user-defined variables (e.g., member variables or automatic variables) and reduces the chance of dependence on attributes of the complete type that would prevent evolution of the type.

-Proposal 1.1: The <contract> Header
+Proposal 1.1: The <contracts> Header

-The type std::contracts::contract_violation shall be defined in a new language support header <contract>.
+The type std::contracts::contract\violation shall be defined in a new language support header <contracts>.

-The C++20 Contracts facility has the primary declaration of this type in a new header, <contracts>, and we see no compelling reason to place it elsewhere.
+The C++20 Contracts facility has the primary declaration of this type in a new header, <contract>.
+SG21 consensus in the 2023 Varna meeting was to change the to <contracts>.
 But, much like other complex systems (e.g., std::pmr), we now understand that this facility will inevitably evolve to require many other such supporting types; hence, we propose to give our new Contracts facility its own namespace under std, std::contracts.
 (This sort of logical-physical cohesion is considered by many to be an industry best practice.)

-'''

 Proposal 1.2: The location Property

-'''

-The type std::contracts::contract_violation shall provide this accessor:
+The type std::contracts::contract\violation shall provide this accessor:

-'''

-std::source_location location() const noexcept;
+std::source\location location() const noexcept;

-'''